Electricity Laws and Incentives in California

 101 and over 1, plus 1 for each 300, or fraction thereof, over 100 3, plus 1 for each 60, or fraction thereof, over 100 3, plus 1 for each 50, or fraction thereof, over 100

-In cases in which EV charging stations can simultaneously charge more than one vehicle, the number of EV charging stations provided shall be considered equivalent to the number of EVs that can be simultaneously charged.
+In cases in which EV chargers can simultaneously charge more than one vehicle, the number of EV chargers provided shall be considered equivalent to the number of EVs that can be simultaneously charged.

 Beginning January 1, 2023, CBSC must convene a workshop to evaluate demand for EV charging infrastructure, electric load forecasts, and statewide transportation electrification goals and use the workshop’s findings to recommend updates to EV charging station building standards.
 The workshop must convene and propose recommendations on a triennial basis.
 CBSC must also publish guidance and best practices for installing EV charging stations.

 Additional requirements may apply.
-For more information, including exemptions and additional regulations, see the CBSC website.
+For more information, including exemptions and additional regulations and requirements, see the CBSC website.

 Medium- and Heavy-Duty (MHD) Fleet Vehicle Data Collection and Planning